-VENDORS
+VISITORS AND VENDORS

-- All vendors coming to campus will be asked to fill out a screening form before coming to campus. - Temperature screening will be completed prior to being allowed on campus. - All vendors must wear a mask while on campus.
+- Nonessential visitors, volunteers, and activities involving external groups or organizations will not be allowed on campus at this time. - All vendors coming to campus will be asked to fill out a screening form before coming to campus. - Temperature screening will be completed prior to being allowed on campus. - All vendors must wear a mask while on campus.
 If they do not have one, a mask will be provided.